ceuk/speech-recognition-aws-polyfill/README.md

 ## Who is it for?

-A polyfill already exists at [/antelow/speech-polyfill](https://github.com/anteloe/speech-polyfill), which uses [Azure Cognitive Services](https://azure.microsoft.com/en-gb/services/cognitive-services/) as a fallback.

 This Library is a good fit if you are already using AWS services (or you would just prefer to use AWS).

-The Azure version also seems to have gone stale with no updates for ~2 years so this library is perhaps also a better choice if you're looking for something a little more production ready.
+A polyfill also exists at: [/antelow/speech-polyfill](https://github.com/anteloe/speech-polyfill), which uses [Azure Cognitive Services](https://azure.microsoft.com/en-gb/services/cognitive-services/) as a fallback.
+However, it seems to have gone stale with no updates for ~2 years.

 ## Prerequisites